Datawheel/canon/packages/cms/README.md

-  joiner={"&"} // the character used when joining titles in multi-dimensional profiles limit={10} // how many results to show minQueryLength={1} // when the search query is below this number, no API requests will be made position={"static"} // either "static" or "absolute" (for a pop-up result window) profileTitles={{}} // overrides for the default profile display titles (ie. {hs92: "Products"}) showExamples={false} // setting this to `true` will display results when no query has been entered
+  joiner={"&"} // the character used when joining titles in multi-dimensional profiles limit={10} // how many results to show minQueryLength={1} // when the search query is below this number, no API requests will be made placeholder={"Search..."} // the placeholder text in the input element position={"static"} // either "static" or "absolute" (for a pop-up result window) profileTitles={{}} // overrides for the default profile display titles (ie. {hs92: "Products"}) showExamples={false} // setting this to `true` will display results when no query has been entered